waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - A POKEFAN_M in the Game Corner lost his COIN CASE in the UNDERGROUND.
 This is likely required to play the games.
 - **Phone Calls:**
     - Youngster JOEY called for a rematch on Route 30.
-    - Hiker ANTHONY called for a rematch on Route 33.
-    - Hiker ANTHONY called, mentioning that lots of timid DUNSPARCE can be found in DARK CAVE.
-He has called for a rematch on Route 33 multiple times.
+    - Hiker ANTHONY (Route 33) has called multiple times for rematches and mentioned that timid DUNSPARCE can be found in DARK CAVE.
     - Juggler IRWIN called, just to introduce himself.

 # Crafting